Responding Positively To Sexual Behaviours: The Traffic Lights Model

 This resource uses the Traffic Lights guide to help identify sexual behaviours as either green, orange or red.
 This assists in distinguishing between healthy behaviours and behaviours that may cause concern.

 FPQ works with educators, parents and carers seeking support to respond to sexual behaviours of students and young people with a disability.
 Students and young people are at risk of being disciplined, suspended and expelled because of incidents and issues involving sexual behaviours.
 Sexuality and relationships education and responses to sexual behaviours need to be consistent in order to be successful.
 One of the most effective ways to support young people with a disability to develop healthy relationships and sexuality is for key people in a young person’s life to work together and develop shared strategies.

 - an educational DVD called Responding positively to sexual behaviours: the Traffic Lights Model

-- a packet of 20 Traffic Lights guide to sexual behaviours brochures
+- a packet of 20 Traffic Lights guide to sexual behaviours in children and young people: identify, understand and respond brochures

 - a CD with supporting materials and resources which can be reproduced in multiple copies with a standard A4 printer or photocopier.